 Tip #3 - Integrate your tool stack

 When searching for software solutions to help you manage your inventory, it’s important that you find a point-of-sale partner that integrates with the systems that are already an integral part of your business.
+This may not be an option with seed-to-sale software.
 You’ll want to find something that will seamlessly slide into your existing processes while freeing up your time to focus on big-picture strategies.

 The first and most important integration for cannabis dispensary inventory management software is the Metrc (Marijuana Enforcement Tracking Reporting Compliance) integration.
 If you’ve worked in the cannabis industry for some time, you likely know all about Metrc.
 For those that don’t — Metrc is a seed-to-sale inventory tracking system that state regulators use to monitor activity and compliance.